 You are here

-Cynthia is an adjunct professor, co-teaching Introduction to U.S. Law, Legal Writing, and Research, a required course for Pace LL.M. students whose first law degree was earned outside the United States.
-She also teaches the research component of the first year required course Legal Skills.
+Professor Pittson teaches research sessions for Introduction to U.S. Law, Legal Writing, and Research, a required course for Pace LL.M. students whose first law degree was earned outside the United States.
+She also teaches the research component of the first-year required course Fundamental Legal Skills.

-She serves as the administrator for the Pace Law School Digital Commons, an institutional repository that collects faculty scholarship and all volumes for Pace Law Review, Pace Environmental Law Review, and Pace International Law Review, and Pace Intellectual Property, Sports & Entertainment Law Forum.
+She serves as the administrator for the Pace Law School Digital Commons, an institutional repository that collects faculty scholarship and all volumes for Pace Law Review, Pace Environmental Law Review, Pace International Law Review, and Pace Intellectual Property, Sports & Entertainment Law Forum.

 Presenter, One Less Textbook To Drag Around: Creating an Online Learning Experience for 1L Legal Skills Students, The Center for Computer-Assisted Legal Instruction (CALI) Annual Meeting, Chicago, IL, June 14, 2013 (with Lucie Olejnikova).